Support and Guidance

-Sixth Forms students are given academic support by their teachers, Heads of Department and Form Tutor team.
+Sixth Form students are given academic support by their teachers, Heads of Department and Form Tutor team.
 For those students who are not yet achieving their full potential the team will offer organisational, motivational and practical support to help promote progress.

 6th Form Policies and Forms

 We have a number of 6th Form Policies and forms which you may find useful.
 To access them, visit our Policies and Documents page.

 We know that life in the Sixth Form isn't always easy.
 We have a number of staff here to help you when you need it.
 They include our Lay Chaplain Mr Savage, 6th Form Pastoral Support Worker, Ms Brickell, and our Lead Social Emotional Mental Health Professional, Mrs Clough.
 Referrals are usually through either your Form Tutor or Assistant Director of Sixth Form.